 The County plans to allocate up to \$180 million to CARTA for a Rapid Bus Transit system, a system of rubber tired buses that operate like a conventional rail in its own dedicated guideway or in mixed traffic.
-A study was conducted to identify a transit alternative that will improve transit service and enhance regional mobility along the 22-mile I-26 corridor connecting Summerville, North Charleston, and Charleston.
+The Berkeley-Charleston-Dorchester Council of Governments conducted a study to identify a transit alternative that will improve transit service and enhance regional mobility along the 22-mile I-26 corridor connecting Summerville, North Charleston, and Charleston.
 As a result of the study, the US 78/US 52 (Rivers Avenue) route was recommended to move forward into planning and design.
 The recommendation includes 16 hybrid-electric articulated vehicles operating in a semi-exclusive guideway with transit signal priority.
 The planned service originates in Summerville and ends in downtown Charleston at Line Street.
 The plan calls for 18 stations with park & rides, transit hubs, and neighborhood stops serving major activity centers such as Summerville, Trident Health/CSU, Northwoods Mall, North Charleston, the Amtrak Station, and downtown Charleston.
 With a 60-minute travel time and service every 10 minutes in the peak and 20 minutes in the off peak, the BRT line will provide a fast and reliable alternative to sitting in traffic.